donjude-eng/Vonnue-netninja-HtmlCSS/README.md

 **Completion time: 30 Minutes**

 **Notes**
-1. Go to element in inspect >> Right click in tag >> Copy the selector >> Paste it in console ( This is for to make rules)
+1. Go to element in inspect >> Right-click in tag >> Copy the selector >> Paste it in console ( This is for to make rules)
-2. If we want to make a quick channge ---- Go to edit as html -- can add the details
+2. If we want to make a quick change ---- Go to edit as Html -- can add the details
-3.  scroll in to views ( tO  view the item)
+3.  scroll into views ( tO  view the item)
 4. Can edit.
 5. Can add the attribute.
-6.  top left icon will selcet the diffrent item in page.
+6. The top-left icon will select the different items on the page.
-7. Do the reverse enginneering in inspect
+7. Do the reverse engineering in inspect.
-8.  "source" page will show th source.
+8.  "source" page will show the source.
-9. To save the the changes from inspects tool > sources >>filesystem >> Add folder wwpokspace.
+9. To save the changes from inspects tool > sources >>filesystem >> Add folder workspace.

 * inner selector - div p{we can style here for p element that inside a div}
 * attribute selector - a[href]{we can style here for a tag have href attribute}
 * text-transform - for text transforming
-* a[href*="google"] {we can style here for an a tag its href value include text 'google'}
+* a[href*="google"] {we can style here for an a tag its href value include text 'google'

 ## Tutorial 8:
 # HTML & CSS Crash Course Tutorial #8 - CSS Layout & Position